yguitton/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 > <comment-title>Important detail: Running images in batches</comment-title>
 >
 > Now that each image has been split into individual core images, downstream tools must be run on the images separately.
 Luckily, Galaxy makes this easy by including the option to run each tool in batch across a collection of inputs.
 Next to the input for the tool, select {% icon param-collection %} (**Dataset collection**) as the input type, and pass the collection output by UNetCoreograph as input.
+If these tools are being used for a single WSI, this can be ignored and the tools can be run on single files individually.
+If users are processing multiple WSIs simultaneously, the steps would be identical to the TMA case, storing images in collections and running tools in batches.
 >
 {: .comment}